-- 1. How well the team managed the ESOH effort. - 2.
+- 1. How well the team documented and managed the ESOH effort. - 2.
 The technical merits of the ESOH effort and integration of ESOH risk management into the systems engineering process. - 3.
-How well the program oriented its ESOH effort to optimize mission sustainability. - 4.
+How well the program oriented its ESOH effort to optimize mission sustainability or mission readiness. - 4.
 How effectively the team executed and documented the ESOH effort in the Programmatic ESOH Evaluation. - 5.
 The team's success in involving organizations/IPTs external to the team in the ESOH effort and in raising awareness of ESOH considerations associated with the system.